-The most representative nitrogen deposition monitor for the UFO is in Gothic (CO10) where total nitrogen deposition has averaged 1.29 kg ha-1 over the past five years, ranging from 1.04 kg ha-1 to 1.51 kg ha-1.
-While this is a relatively low amount of nitrogen deposition that is generally less than critical loads for various ecosystem components, it is slightly higher than the NPS benchmark standard of 1 kg ha-1.
-There is no long-term trend apparent at the Gothic NTN site.
+The most representative nitrogen deposition monitor for the UFO is in Gothic (CO10), where average total nitrogen deposition over the past five years has been approximately 1.3 kg ha-1.
+Although this level is relatively low and generally below critical loads for most ecosystem components, it slightly exceeds the NPS benchmark of 1 kg ha-1.
+No significant long-term trend has been observed at the Gothic NTN site.